knative-extensions/eventing-rabbitmq/test/performance/README.md

 kubectl wait --for=condition=IngressReady=true brokers/rabbitmq-test-broker --timeout=10m --namespace perf-eventing
 kubectl wait --for=condition=SubscriberResolved=true triggers/rabbitmq-broker-perf --timeout=10m --namespace perf-eventing
 ```
-The default setup has a Trigger's Prefetch value of:
+The default setup has a Trigger's Parallelism value of:
-`rabbitmq.eventing.knative.dev/prefetchCount: "100"`
+`rabbitmq.eventing.knative.dev/parallelism: "100"`

 Change this value to try different scenarios better reflecting your application needs

 Now run any of the two test types.